nsrinidhibhat/gradio_RAG/README.md

-# Retrieval-Augmented Generation
+# Retrieval Augmented Generation

-This repository contains code and resources related to Retrieval-Augmented Generation (RAG), a technique designed to address the data freshness problem in Large Language Models (LLMs) like Llama-2.
+This repository contains code and resources related to Retrieval Augmented Generation (RAG), a technique designed to address the data freshness problem in Large Language Models (LLMs) like Llama-2.
 LLMs often lack awareness of recent events and up-to-date information.
 RAG incorporates external knowledge from a knowledge base into LLM responses, enabling accurate and well-grounded responses.

 ## Repository Contents